-136 The Toastmaster, Santa Ana, California
+The Toastmaster, Santa Ana, California

 TOASTMASTERS INTERNATIONAL is a nonprofit educational organization of 3515 active clubs located in the United States, Canada and 42 other countries.
 First Toastmasters Club established October 22, 1924.
 Incorporaed December 19, 1932.
 World Headquarters-Santa Ana Community Center, 1104 West Eighth Street.
-The names ''Toastmaster'' and ''Toastmasters International'' are Registered Trade Marks of Toastmasters International, Inc.
+The names "Toastmaster" and "Toastmasters International" are Registered Trade Marks of Toastmasters International, Inc.

 THE TOASTMASTER Magazine is published monthly at Santa Ana, California.
-Copyright (© 1962 by Toastmasters International.
+Copyright © 1962 by Toastmasters International.
 All articles submitted, and the right to copyright same, shall belong to Toastmasters International unless the person submitting the article expressly reserves such rights in himself.
 Opinions expressed in the articles in this magazine reflect the views of the writers and do not necessarily indicate the attitude of the organization, Toastmasters International.
 Entered as second-class matter October 25, 1941, at the Post Office, Santa Ana, California, Act of March 3, 1879.
 Second class postage paid at Cincinnati, Ohio, and at additional mailing offices.
-Mailing prepared at Cincinnati, Ohio, by S. Rosenthal & Co., 22 East 12th St., Cincinnati, Ohio.
-POSTMASTERS: Send all notices of change of address to: Toastmasters International, Santa Ana, Calif.
+Mailing prepared at Cincinnati, Ohio, by S. Rosenthal & Co., 22 East 12th St., Cincinnati, Ohio, by S. Rosenthal & Co. in International, Santa Ana, Calif.